yangx0e/pyKoLesky/README.md

 # pyKoLesky

-`pyKoLesky` is a PyTorch implementation based on the Julia package **[KoLesky.jl](https://github.com/f-t-s/KoLesky.jl)**.
-It incorporates several algorithms from the Julia package and implements the sparse Cholesky decomposition algorithm described in the paper *"Sparse Cholesky Factorization by Kullback-Leibler Minimization"* by Florian Schäfer, Matthias Katzfuss, and Houman Owhadi.
+`pyKoLesky` is a PyTorch implementation of the sparse Cholesky decomposition algorithm, building upon the algorithms and concepts presented in the Julia package **[KoLesky.jl](https://github.com/f-t-s/KoLesky.jl)**.
+It implements the sparse Cholesky decomposition algorithm described in the paper *"Sparse Cholesky Factorization by Kullback-Leibler Minimization"* by Florian Schäfer, Matthias Katzfuss, and Houman Owhadi.

 The sparse Cholesky algorithm computes a sparse approximation of the inverse Cholesky upper triangular factor $U$ for a dense covariance matrix $\Theta$.
 It achieves this by minimizing the Kullback-Leibler divergence between the Gaussian distributions $\mathcal{N}(0, \Theta)$ and $\mathcal{N}(0, (UU^T)^{-1})$, while enforcing a sparsity constraint.
 This method is a generalization of the Vecchia approximation commonly used in spatial statistics.
 It enables the computation of $\epsilon$-approximate inverse Cholesky factors of $\Theta$ with a space complexity of $\mathcal{O}(N \log(N/\epsilon)^d)$ and a time complexity of $\mathcal{O}(N \log(N/\epsilon)^{2d})$.